vrcd-community/vrchat-docs-localization/docs/creators.vrchat.com/worlds/udon/video-players/index.md

 Both of these prefabs will play a video of your choosing, synchronized for everyone in your world.
 They won't loop - the graph turns off looping for now to get sync to work.
 If you want them to loop, turn on 'Loop' and remove the UdonBehaviour.

-:::note These are Synced Player EXAMPLES
+::: info These are Synced Player EXAMPLES

 You don't have to use the "UdonSyncPlayer" Udon Behaviours.
 You can use just the VRC Video Player component if you don't need the videos synced in your world.
 You can also make your own Sync Graphs using the provided one as a starting point or you can make one from scratch.